Graduate Catalog

 All students who wish to be considered for federal financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
 Financial aid is offered on an annual basis, and students must reapply each year.
 To receive priority consideration for financial assistance, students must submit all appropriate financial aid forms no later than February 15.
 Applications for financial aid received after the February 15 priority filing date are subject to available funds.

 Not all financial aid is awarded on the basis of demonstrated financial need.
 Financial need is defined as the difference between the cost of attending college and the amount students are expected to contribute toward meeting that cost.
-The expected family contribution is determined by applying the federally mandated need analysis formula to the information submitted on the FAFSA.
-Factors such as family size, number of students in college, income, and assets are considered in assessing the student's ability to contribute to their educational costs.
+The Student Aid Index (SAI) is determined by applying the federally mandated need analysis formula to the information submitted on the FAFSA.
+Factors such as family size, income, and assets are considered in assessing the student's ability to contribute to their educational costs.
 Students must notify the Financial Aid Office of any changes to information submitted on their FAFSA as such changes may influence their eligibility for assistance.
 All financial information remains confidential.
 For more information, contact Lewis & Clark's Financial Aid Office at fao@lclark.edu or 503-768-7090.

 Release of Financial Aid Records and Information